The 5 Best Dog Brushes For Boxers

 Bristle Brushes

 This type of brush is best for short-haired, smooth-coated dogs that shed frequently.
-The bristle clusters remove debris, loose hair and leaves a nice shine.
+The bristle clusters remove debris and loose hair and leave a nice shine.

 Slicker Brushes